gradzka/Surveillance_camera/README.md

 - other way is using the g++ compiler; in cmd type: g++ -std=c++11 -o Surveillance_camera.exe Source.cpp Camera.cpp Camera_model.cpp Preset.cpp DLink.cpp TP_Link.cpp

 ###Linux
+- make sure that you have g++ installed
 - using the terminal, go to the directory, where file CMakeLists.txt is
 - type cmake .
 - type make